gmonika-blip/my-aws-restart-journey/Labs/AWS SimuLearn/AWS-SimuLearnSecurityConcepts/SecurityConcepts.md

 In this AWS SimuLearn assignment, I reviewed a real-world scenario and helped a fictional customer design a solution on AWS.

 Simulated business scenario: The stock exchange wants to restrict support engineers' system access to only those actions required for their specific roles, enhancing overall security controls.
+After the design is completed, I built the proposed solution through structured, step-by-step guidance in a lab within a live AWS Management Console environment.